pingooio/pingoo/docs/overview.md

 Pingoo can also be deployed inside your own docker images and spawn your server as a child process.

-You may like this approach if you are using a Platform as a Service (PaaS) such as Fly, Render or Heroku to deploy your projects.
+You may like this approach if you are using a Platform as a Service (PaaS) such as Fly, Render or Heroku to deploy your projects and need a WAF or bot management solution.

 **server.js**